scottish-government-design-system/designsystem.gov.scot/patterns/cookies-page/index.md

 ## Why we use this pattern

-A cookie page will help you to comply with the [Privacy and Electronic Communications Regulations (PECR)](https://ico.org.uk/for-organisations/guide-to-pecr/what-are-pecr/).
+A cookies page will help you to comply with the [Privacy and Electronic Communications Regulations (PECR)](https://ico.org.uk/for-organisations/guide-to-pecr/what-are-pecr/).

 ## Related components